Learning how to wash dishes by hand isn’t difficult, especially with this step-by-step process!

 Or, if your home has no dishwasher, you have no choice but to wash dishes by hand.

 As I cook real food for my family of four each day, I dirty a lot of dishes – and I wash them all.
-By hand.

 I’ve had plenty of practice figuring out what works and what doesn’t.

 Washing dishes by hand isn’t difficult – but it can be tedious.
 (One initial tip is to view the time as a chance to think.)
 If you’ve never been shown how to do it, here’s my 7-step process: